 Delivering Two-Factor Authentication on WordPress

-Adoption of two-factor authentication by WordPress site owners has been growing significantly in the last couple of years.
+The adoption of two-factor authentication by WordPress site owners has been growing significantly in the last couple of years.
 This has been due in large part to the range of plugins that are now available to quickly and affordably deploy this method.
-We have assembled a short list of some of the leading plugins in use today.
+We have assembled a shortlist of some of the leading plugins in use today.

 There is a two-factor authentication feature up for consideration to be merged into WordPress Core 4.6 (pending completion, of course).
 The Two-Factor project is led by George Stephanis, who is a member of the JetPack team.
 George also has 19 plugins to his credit including RICG Responsive Images and Update Control, which both boast over 10,000 downloads.
 Two-Factor still exhibits some slight bugginess, but it is very easy to use and provides support for the following methods of authentication:

 - Time-Based One-Time Password (TOTP)

 - FIDO U2F